tasnimul2/tasnimul2/README.md

 </div>

-#### My name is Mohammed and I am currently a Computer Science student at City University of New York, Queens College.
+#### My name is Mohammed, and I'm currently working as a Backend Software Engineer, specializing in building microservices.

 ### :fire: My Stats :